 I’ve heard people claim that they are good at painting but terrible at drawing, yet if you want to make art that is more than just a collection of brightly colored patterns, you can’t afford to disregard drawing, and proficient line drawing is at its heart.

-Contour drawing is an essential skill and integral to the drawing process.
-If you want to be in command of your art, and progress, you must learn how to build a drawing, and subsequent painting, from the ground up
+Skilled contour drawing is an essential technique and fundamental to the drawing process.
+If you want to be in command of your art and progress, you must learn how to build a drawing, and subsequent painting, from the ground up

 It’s the only way.